 It has been proven time and time again that motorists are more likely to breach their duty to exercise reasonable care when operating a vehicle during rush hour.
 Some highways in Philadelphia are more dangerous than others during peak times.
 During this period of day, driving on I-76 (Schuylkill Expressway), I-95, and US-1 (Roosevelt Boulevard) poses a greater risk of getting into a car crash.

-“These highways are most congested during rush hour and are notorious for delays, accidents, and other hazards during morning and evening peak hours,” explains our experienced rush hour accident attorney in Philadelphia.
-Unfortunately, motorists are more likely get frustrated by congested roads and highways during peak hours and may engage in negligent, reckless, or careless driving behaviors, which can lead to devastating motor vehicle accidents.
+“These highways are most congested during rush hour and are notorious for delays, accidents, and other hazards during morning and evening peak hours,” explains our experienced Rush Hour Accident Lawyer in Philadelphia.
+Unfortunately, motorists are more likely to get frustrated by congested roads and highways during peak hours and may engage in negligent, Reckless, or Careless Driving behaviors, which can lead to devastating motor vehicle accidents.

-For example, you are more likely to see drivers tailgating other vehicles, driving recklessly, running red lights, failing to yield the right of way, driving aggressively, and engaging in road rage during rush hours than during any other period of day.
+For example, you are more likely to see drivers tailgating other vehicles, driving recklessly, running red lights, failing to yield the right of way, driving aggressively, and engaging in Road Rage during rush hours than during any other period of the day.

 Who’s at fault in a rush hour accident?

-If you believe that you exercised reasonable care and the other motorist is the only party who was negligent in the rush hour car accident, it is advised to consult with a skilled car crash lawyer in Philadelphia or elsewhere in Pennsylvania.
-Schedule a free consultation with our attorneys at The Law Offices of Greg Prosmushkin, P.C., by calling at 215-543-7220.
+If you believe that you exercised reasonable care and the other motorist is the only party who was negligent in the rush hour car accident, it is advised to consult with a skilled Car Accident Lawyer in Philadelphia or elsewhere in Pennsylvania.
+Schedule a Free Consultation with our attorneys at The Law Offices of Greg Prosmushkin, P.C., by calling at 215-673-7733.